The Patriot of Liberty Corner

 Richardt also tangled with officials over taxes.
 Although he qualified for a farmland tax assessment, he didn’t believe in providing receipts for his farm produce.
 As a result, for the better part of 40 years, the township would annually deny the assessment, and then Richardt would appeal to state Tax Court and win a lower assessment.

 To him, taxation violated the 13th Amendment, which prohibits involuntary servitude.
-Though a soft spoken and devotedly religious man who gave tours of his farm to school children, he made his points in strong, provocative language in scores of letters to this newspaper, statements at public meetings or on hand-painted signs at his farm.
+Though a soft-spoken and devotedly religious man who gave tours of his farm to school children, he made his points in strong, provocative language in scores of letters to this newspaper, statements at public meetings, or hand-painted signs at his farm.

 The School Bus